str1ngth3ory/Bayes-Nets-Assignment/README.md

 This [slide deck](https://github.gatech.edu/omscs6601/assignment_3/blob/master/resources/mh%20sampling.pdf)
 and this [cheat sheet](http://www.mit.edu/~ilkery/papers/MetropolisHastingsSampling.pdf) provides a nice intro.

-This method method should just perform a single iteration of the algorithm.
+This method should just perform a single iteration of the algorithm.
 If an initial value is not given, default to a state chosen uniformly at random from the possible states.

 Note: **DO NOT USE the given inference engines to run the sampling method**, since the whole point of sampling is to calculate marginals without running inference.